bwagenseller/bwagenseller.github.io/learn_to_code/docsify/gettingstarted.md

  * You will be asked for your GitHub username and password.

 10\.
 You can now be browse to https://username.github.io (replacing `username` with your own, of course) and your own Docsify page is up on GitHub Pages!
+ * To actually navigate to your _Docsify_ implementation, you must use https://username.github.io/#/ instead

 11\.
 Read more [on the Docisfy website](https://docsify.now.sh/).